huplay/demo-gpt-java/README.md

 Every dataset should contain a model.properties file, with the following entries:
  - `token.count`: number of tokens
  - `end.of.text.token`: token id for marking the END-OF-TEXT
- - `context.size`: number of tokens the system can process (limited by the position embedding)
+ - `max.length`: context size, the number of tokens the system can process (limited by the position embedding)
  - `hidden.size`: the size of the hidden state
  - `decoder.count`: number of decoders
  - `attention.head.count`: number of attention heads